MehinHuseynova/Weather-test-task/README.md

-User story: I can see a list of properties
-User story: I can see the property card with a name, rating, apartment type, and super host User story: I can open the filter drawer
-User story: I can filter properties by location and number of guests User story: I can see the number of filtered items User story: I can see pages following given designs# Getting Started with Create React App
+User story: User can type location and see relevant forecast User story: User can reach next day's weather
+User story: User can see today's highlights
+User story: User can see forecast based on selected TimeZone

+Node Modules folder is ignored.
+Yarn command is needed.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).]

 ## Available Scripts